MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonfontcombobox-class.md

 ```

 ### Parameters
- [in] *nID*
+*nID*<br/>
- The command ID of the command that executes when the user selects an item from the combo box.
+[in] The command ID of the command that executes when the user selects an item from the combo box.

- [in] *nFontType*
+*nFontType*<br/>
- Specifies which font types to display in the combo box.
+[in] Specifies which font types to display in the combo box.
 Valid options are DEVICE_FONTTYPE, RASTER_FONTTYPE, and TRUETYPE_FONTTYPE, or any bitwise combination thereof.

- [in] *nCharSet*
+*nCharSet*<br/>
- Filters the fonts in the combo box to those that belong to the specified character set..
+[in] Filters the fonts in the combo box to those that belong to the specified character set..

- [in] *nPitchAndFamily*
+*nPitchAndFamily*<br/>
- Specifies the pitch and the family of the fonts that are displayed in the combo box.
+[in] Specifies the pitch and the family of the fonts that are displayed in the combo box.

- [in] *nWidth*
+*nWidth*<br/>
- Specifies the width, in pixels, of the combo box.
+[in] Specifies the width, in pixels, of the combo box.

 ### Remarks
  For more information about possible *nFontType* parameter values, see [EnumFontFamProc](https://msdn.microsoft.com/library/windows/desktop/dd162621) in the Windows SDK documentation.